-Figure 9 demonstrates also, for some interval of parameter k, that the larger is this coupling coefficient the weaker is the synchronization.
-That is, we have emergence of new properties for the coupled system.
-The last displays behavioral chaotic phenomena which is not exhibited by systems' constituent parts, that are the two predator-prey systems before coupling, and for the same parameters, same initial conditions.
-A robust phenomenon with respect to small variations of parameters values.
+have emergence of new properties for the coupled system.
+The latter displays behavioural chaotic phenomenon which is not showed by systems' constituent parts (that are the two predator-prey systems without coupling) and for the same parameters and the same initial conditions.
+A robust phenomenon with respect to small variations of parameter values.

-Furthermore, the bidirectional case enhances the desynchronization processus that is the occurence of new complex phenomenon, and makes it occuring fastly in comparison to the unidirectinal case ; for the same interval $k \in J =]0, 0.1]$, chaotic properites take place for k = 0.055 in the unidirectional case, and for k = 0.057 in the unidirectional case.
-This complex behavior remains observable in whole interval J for the last, but for the first, it disappears after k = 0.056 -some regular generalized synchronization takes place- and appears again for $k \in]0.057, 0.1]$
+Furthermore, the bi-directional case enhances the desynchronization processus which allows occurrence of new complex phenomenon.
+The latter occurs quickly in comparison to the uni-directinal case.
+For the same interval $k \in J = ]0, 0.1]$ , chaotic properites take place for k = 0.055 in the unidirectional case and for k = 0.057 in the uni-directional case.
+This complex behaviour remains observable in the whole interval J for the last, but for the first, it disappears after k = 0.056-some regular generalized synchronization takes place- and appears again for $k \in ]0.057, 0.1]$

-Thus, one may conclude that, the larger is the coupling coefficient k the weaker is the synchronization (within some interval for k).
+Thus, we can conclude that, the larger is the coupling coefficient k the weaker is the synchronization (within some interval for k).

-All these numerical results show that the whole predatorprey food chain in 6-dimensional space, displayes behavioral phenomena which is completely inexplicable by any conventional analysis of the 3-dimensional systems' constituent parts, which have for the same ranges of parameters a 1-peridoic solutions.
-They have to be compared to the obtained results in the previous section, in which it has been shown that : the larger is the coupling coefficient the stronger is the synchronization
+All these numerical results show that the whole predator-prey food chain in 6-dimensional space, displays behavioural phenomena which are completely inexplicable by any conventional analysis of the 3-dimensional systems' constituent parts, which have for the same ranges of parameters a one-peridoic solutions.
+They have to be compared to the results obtained in the previous section, in which it has been shown that the larger is the coupling coefficient the stronger is the synchronization

-Therefore, our predator-prey system is an example exhibiting new emergent properties, which are properties of the "whole" 6-dimensional system that are not possessed by any of the individual parts (that are the two 3-dimensional subsystems).
+Therefore, our predator-prey system is an example pointing out new emergent properties, which are properties of the "whole" 6-dimensional system, being not possessed by any of the individual parts (which are the two 3dimensional subsystems).

-4. Conclusion and Discussion
+5 Conclusion and Discussion

 Identical chaotic systems synchronize by following the same chaotic trajectory (IS).
 However, in the real world systems are in general not identical.
-For instance, when the parameters of two-coupled identical systems do not match, or when those coupled systems belong to different classes, complete IS may not be expected, because there does not exist such an invariant manifold Y = X, as for identical synchronisation.
-For nonidentical systems, the possibility of some other types of synchronization has been investigated (see references cited in [2]).
-It was showed, [11], that when two different systems are coupled with sufficiently strong coupling strenght, a general synchronous relation between their states could be exist and expressed by a smooth invertible function, $Y(t) = \psi(X(t))$, as we have done in the previos section.
+For instance, when the parameters of two-coupled identical systems do not match, or when these coupled systems belong to different classes, complete IS is not to be expected, because it does not exist such an invariant manifold Y = X, as for identical synchronisation.
+For non-identical systems, the possibility of some other types of synchronization has been investigated (see [2] and references within cited).
+It has been showed [11] that when two different systems are coupled with sufficient strong coupling strenght, a general synchronous relation between their states could exist and be expressed by a smooth invertible function, $Y(t) = \psi(X(t))$ , as we have done in the previous section.

-But, for coupled nonidentical chaotic systems, other type of synchronization exist.
-For example phase synchronization (PS hereafter) which is a rather weak degree of synchronization, see [10].
+But, for coupled non-identical chaotic systems, other types of synchronization exist.
+For example phase synchronization (PS hereafter) which is rather a weak degree of synchronization, see [10].
 It is a hidden phenomenon, in the sense that the synchronous motion is not visible.
-Indeed, in case of PS, the phases of chaotic systems are locked, that is there exists a certain relation between them, whereas the amplitudes vary chaotically and are practically uncorrelated.
+Indeed, in case of PS, the phases of chaotic systems are locked, that is to say that it exists a certain relation between them, whereas the amplitudes vary chaotically and are practically uncorrelated.
 Thus, it is mostly close to synchronization of periodic oscillators.